Steve-Fenton/stevefenton.co.uk/src/pages/blog/2015/01/selenium-page-object-elements.md

     - Programming
 tags:
     - .net
-    - 'csharp'
+    - C-Sharp
-    - selenium
+    - Selenium
-    - testing
+    - Testing
-    - webdriver
+    - WebDriver
 ---

 If you are using Selenium WebDriver to automate your browser testing, you will almost certainly have come across a variation of the following code.
 In fact, in many cases you will have found this kind of thing scattered all over the place.